-There are so many tips for students who are preparing to move onto their college campus this fall: the supplies you'll need to "feel at home," how to handle new roommates, and suggestions for making new friends in your dorm.
+There are so many tips for students living on their college campus: the supplies you'll need to "feel at home," how to handle new roommates, and suggestions for making new friends in your dorm.
 Often forgotten, though, are the many students who will be living at home while in school.
 If you are planning to commute to college, there are fortunately many resources put in place to help keep you integrated to campus life.
 I commuted to college from home for four years, and have some tips on how to be successful and involved, even if you're not waking up within walking distance of your classrooms.

 - Practice your commute – and learn campus parking regulations (as quickly as possible)